vijendra1125/Mini-Tools/bounding_box_labeling/README.md

 # Bounding box labeling

 ## About
-A tool label images with bounding box and saving annotation in csv file Currently available features:
+A tool label images with bounding box and saving annotation in csv file.

+Currently available features:
 * Choose between labeling from scratch and labeling on top of saved annotations
 * Label a large number of classes